LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit3-web/module8/materials/studios/validate/README.md

 # Studio: Validate

 Today you will get some practice using JavaScript to manipulate the DOM.
-Your JS script will perform client-side validation on an HTML form, kind of like these <a href="https://www.youtube.com/watch?v=eViManaIKkQ&index=9&list=PLhQjrBD2T382FjybRNOXyEdsjP9CNKJgb" target="_blank">Walkthroughs</a>, but instead of reporting feedback via an annoying `alert()` message, you will modify the HTML content to include a helpful annotation on whichever field(s) the user messed up.
+Your JS script will perform client-side validation on an HTML form, kind of like these <a href="https://www.youtube.com/watch?v=eViManaIKkQ&index=9&list=PLhQjrBD2T382FjybRNOXyEdsjP9CNKJgb" target="_blank">Walkthroughs</a>, but instead of reporting feedback with an annoying `alert()` message, you will provide a nice user experience by modifying the HTML content to include a helpful annotation on whichever field(s) the user messed up.

 ### The Goal

-TODO Googly themes
+You have a brilliant idea for a new search engine, the Googly Moogly.
+It's kinda like Google, but better.
+With Googly Moogly, users are only allowed to search for things using letters from their own name.

+Your patent lawyer is drafting the paperwork as we speak.

+In the mean time, let's build this thing.
+It should look like this:

 <img src="screenshots/blank.png"/>